petros-d/docs/docs/install-cli.md

 ## Overview

 The Astronomer CLI is the primary tool for deploying code and DAGs to Airflow Deployments on Astronomer.
-For the private beta of Astronomer Cloud, we ask that you install a new beta version of the CLI to accompany your beta Cloud installation.
+This guide provides setup and usage instructions for the private beta version of the Astronomer CLI, which must be used when deploying DAGs to your beta environment.

-## Install Commands
+## Install the CLI

-You'll need a specific beta version of the Astronomer CLI to begin deploying DAGs to your beta environment.
-In an empty directory on your local machine, run one of the following commands depending on your OS.
+In an empty directory on your local machine, run the appropriate command for your OS:

-**macOS**
+**Mac**

 ```bash
 curl https://astrohubclistorage.blob.core.windows.net/astrohub-cli/astro_0.2.1-gen2_darwin_amd64/astro -o astro && chmod +x astro